 The cactus family is primarily found in the Americas, though a few members of the genus Rhipsalis are found in Africa, Madagascar and Sri Lanka.
-Cacti are found in U.S. Department of Agriculture plant hardiness zones 3 through 12, so determining how to water a cactus varies depending on whether you're growing a desert or tropical cactus.
+Cacti are found in U.S. Department of Agriculture plant hardiness zones 3 through 12, depending on genus and species, so determining how to water a cactus varies depending on whether you're growing a desert or tropical cactus.

 Video of the Day